nehaljwani/team.exiv2.org/book/IMaEA.md

 ### PNG ICC Profiles and XMP

 As PNG chunks have a 32 bit length field, they are a single chunk.
 I believe the ICC profile is normally zlib compressed.
-Read the read the code in Exiv2 for more information.
-XMP is normally stored as a iTXt (uncompressed) or zTXt compressed block.
+Read the code in Exiv2 for more information.
+XMP is normally stored as a iTXt/uncompressed or zTXt/compressed block.
 There is a uncompressed signature at the start of the chunk for easy identification.

 An ICC profile is optionally present in the iCCP chunk.